Thank you to Felicia and Wesley for contributing a guest post on Mexican Street Food to Etramping

 About the authors: Felicia and Wesley are currently traveling across Mexico on their second long-term backpacking trip.
 The couple writes about budget and beginner travel over at Feather and the Wind.
 They hope their tips and travel tales inspire others pack up and see the world.

-If you find yourself in Mexico, then you can expect to see plenty of sand and sun, unique landscapes across the country and a colourful culture.
+If you find yourself in Mexico, then you can expect to see plenty of sand and sun, unique landscapes across the country and a colorful culture.
 But one of our favourite pastimes is learning about (and eating) the traditional Mexican street foods.
 While most of us are familiar with tacos, burritos and nachos, authentic Mexican street food is so much more than that!

 We don’t consider ourselves to be experts (yet!) but we have done our fare share of research and are currently eating our way through Mexico.
 Instead of shying away from the unknown and sometimes unpronounceable, we’ve put together a guide to Mexican street food to introduce some of the usual options available for you to try at food stands.
 If you know what to look for, you can enjoy delicious and filling foods for a fraction of the price of a restaurant meal.